wopehq/wowerlay/README.md

 Styling wowerlay is too simple because `<Wowerlay/>` is just a single wrapper element.
 You can give any class any style and any attribute to it, that's why I didn't make props like `width`, `height` because you have full control with styles.

 `!!!
-Expect necessary ones, please do not break them :)`
+Except necessary ones, please do not break them :)`

-By default `<Wowerley/>` will try to fit in viewport.
+By default `<Wowerlay/>` will try to fit in viewport.
 If you don't want that behavior in future you can use `disableFit: boolean` prop but not implemented yet.

 ```html
 <Wowerlay tag="something" style="width: 300px; height: 300px;"> Content Goes Here </Wowerlay>